 Experience has been gained by SP to use this test method for research, product development, and for quality control purposes.
 Only 100 mm by 100 mm samples are required in this test.
 ISO 5660 is an inexpensive small-scale test that gives detailed knowledge of the reaction to fire behaviour of, for example, cables.

-Presently SP is heavily engaged in the implementation of a testing and classification system in Europe.
-SP participated in the management and co-ordination of the FIPEC research program described above.
-A full scale investigation on how the choice of cable material affects evacuation in fires has been conducted by SP within the project Plastics in a Sustainable Society.
-The report is published on SP’s web page.
+Presently we are heavily engaged in the implementation of a testing and classification system in Europe.
+We participated in the management and co-ordination of the FIPEC research program described above.
+A full scale investigation on how the choice of cable material affects evacuation in fires has been conducted by us within the project Plastics in a Sustainable Society.
+The report is published on our web page.

 The functional performance of electric cables subjected to elevated surrounding temperatures and to thermal radiation has been investigated experimentally and theoretically.

-There are plenty of other research projects involving cable fires performed by SP.
+There are plenty of other research projects involving cable fires performed by us.
 Please see our publication web page for a complete listing.